 Chamonix, French Alps

 Among the best Christmas destinations, Chamonix is one of the classic destinations.
 It has a proper environment to celebrate Santa Claus.
-This small town has excellent accommodations, shops, restaurants, and mountains surround it.
+This small town has excellent accommodations, shops, restaurants, and mountains surrounding it.
 For ski lovers, this is paradise.
 Every year due to snow, this place will turn white, so you will not be disappointed.
 From there you can see the magic of the Alps.
 As you can see in the picture, the carriage can take you anywhere.
 The cable car takes you to the ski slopes.

 There is also a small Christmas market that sells locally made handicrafts (knives, chocolate, alcohol…) and chocolate-dipped dough sticks.
 Patisseries are ready to welcome you with typical delicious products.
 The decorations are everywhere, including stunning festive dishes, including bright glacier fruits.
 Children will be very happy, especially because they can make snowmen, sleds, drink hot chocolate in the sleigh wrapped in winter gear, and can buy new home Christmas tree decorations at the holiday market.